 Sl.
-No. Discipline Specific Elective Papers (Theory) Discipline Specific Elective Papers (Practical) 1 A. Digital Forensics A. Practicals based on Digital Forensics 2 B. Economic Offences B. Practicals based on Economic offences 3 A. Forensic Serology A. Practicals based on Forensic Serology 4 B. Accident Investigations B. Practicals based on Accident Investigations 5 A. DNA Typing A. Practicals based on DNA Typing 6 B. Forensic Toxicology B. Practicals based on Forensic Toxicology
+Discipline Specific Elective Papers Discipline Specific Elective Papers (Practical) No. (Theory) 1 A. Digital Forensics A.Practicals based on Digital Forensics 2 B. Economic Offences B. Practicals based on Economic offences 3 A. Forensic Serology A.Practicals based on Forensic Serology 4 B. Accident Investigations B. Practicals based on Accident Investigations 5 A. DNA Typing A.Practicals based on DNA Typing 6 B. Forensic Toxicology B. Practicals based on Forensic Toxicology

-011 6 | Page

-Three year UG Course in Forensic Science Semester - ILS/FSC/C-101L Core-1 Introduction to Forensic Science
+Three-year UG Course in Forensic ScienceSemester- 1IFSUATT1

+Core-1 Introduction to Forensic Science
-Learning Objectives: After studying this paper the students will know:

-- a.
-The significance of forensic science to human society. - b.
-The fundamental principles and functions of forensic science. - c.
-The divisions in a forensic science laboratory. - d.
+Learning Objectives: After studying this paper the students will know: a.
+The significance of forensic science to human society. b.
+The fundamental principles and functions of forensic science. c.
+The divisions in a forensic science laboratory. d.
 The working of the forensic establishments in India and abroad.

-Unit 1: History of Development of Forensic Science in India
+Unit 1: History and Development of Forensic Science in India

 History and development of forensic science.
 Functions of forensic science.
 Nature and scope of Forensic science.
 Definitions and concepts in forensic science.
 Scope of forensic science.
 Need of forensic science.
 Basic principles of forensic science.
-Frye case and Daubert standard.
+Frye case and Daubertstandard.